leviskualo/suppconf/README.md

 ## Dependencies

-`suppconf` relies on standard Linux utilities commonly available on most systems, such as `sed`, `grep`, `date` etc. It does not have any special external dependencies that need to be installed separately.
+`rca` relies on standard Linux utilities commonly available on most systems, such as `sed`, `grep`, `date` etc. It does not have any special external dependencies that need to be installed separately.